sherpan/ring_to_fiftyone/README.md

    ```bash
    pip install ring_camera
    ```
-2. Generate the cache file
+2. Generate the credential token file

 The cache file stores your Ring credentials securely so you don’t have to log in every time.
 You can generate it via the CLI: